eugenlee/nba-players/README.md

 # Full Stack NBA players API Backend

 ## About
-RESTful API with Auth0 RBAC to access/modify nba games and players.
+RESTful API with Auth0 RBAC to access/modify NBA games and players.
+Fans can get all endpoints and Managers can get/post/patch/delete.
 Deployed flask app using Heroku and PostgreSQL.

 ## Getting Started